lindell/remote-function/README.md

-# Transparent Remote Procedure Call
+# Smooth RPC

-TRPC is a library for making remote procedure calls in an intuitive way.
+Smooth RPC is a library for making remote procedure calls in an intuitive way.
 It has no dependencies and works over http.

 ## Examples